Viking Global Investors LP Grows Position in Workday, Inc. (NASDAQ:WDAY)

 Viking Global Investors LP raised its holdings in shares of Workday, Inc. (NASDAQ:WDAY – Get Rating) by 28.7% in the first quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 2,253,470 shares of the software maker’s stock after buying an additional 501,881 shares during the quarter.
 Workday comprises about 2.2% of Viking Global Investors LP’s portfolio, making the stock its 15th biggest holding.
 Viking Global Investors LP owned approximately 0.90% of Workday worth $539,616,000 at the end of the most recent quarter.

 Other large investors have also modified their holdings of the company.
 Fieldpoint Private Securities LLC purchased a new stake in shares of Workday during the first quarter worth $36,000.
 Diversified Trust Co grew its holdings in shares of Workday by 5.9% during the first quarter.
 Diversified Trust Co now owns 9,480 shares of the software maker’s stock worth $2,270,000 after buying an additional 530 shares in the last quarter.
 Global Wealth Management Investment Advisory Inc. grew its holdings in shares of Workday by 10.6% during the fourth quarter.
 Global Wealth Management Investment Advisory Inc. now owns 2,125 shares of the software maker’s stock worth $581,000 after buying an additional 203 shares in the last quarter.
-Golden State Wealth Management LLC acquired a new stake in Workday during the fourth quarter worth about $248,000.
-Finally, Vigilant Capital Management LLC purchased a new position in Workday during the first quarter worth about $36,000.
+Golden State Wealth Management LLC purchased a new stake in shares of Workday in the fourth quarter valued at about $248,000.
+Finally, Vigilant Capital Management LLC acquired a new stake in Workday during the first quarter worth about $36,000.
 Hedge funds and other institutional investors own 68.16% of the company’s stock.

 Insider Buying and Selling at Workday